radusalagean/info-bar-compose/README.md

 ## `InfoBar` types

 The `InfoBar` composable has 2 signatures:
-- One for a **starndard** version, which already has a layout defined, inspired by the Material design `Snackbar`.
-This composable has multiple parameters exposed, allowing for increased customisability of the predefined standard layout.
+- One for a **standard** version, which already has a layout defined, inspired by the Material design `Snackbar`.
+This composable has multiple parameters exposed, allowing for increased customizability of the predefined standard layout.
 - One for a **generic** version, allowing to pass a composable layout defined in the client app.

 ## Configuration parameters
 **`InfoBar` composable:**

 | S | G |
 | --- | --- |
 | Available in the **Standard** `InfoBar` | Available in the **Generic** `InfoBar` |

 | Parameter | Description | Type | S | G |
 | --- | --- | --- | --- | --- |